Misty Poets: History

-Gu Cheng (Chinese: 顾城 Gu Cheng) says that he started his poems in a pigsty, Bei Dao (Chinese: 北岛) wrote his first plays in the evening after work.
-Only with the death of Mao Zedong, the arrest of the Gang of Four, as well as an opening to the west, the laws became looser around the "cultural requirements".
-The unofficial magazine "Today" (Chinese: 今天 Jintian) offered a platform for these feelings and poems.
+Gu Cheng (Chinese: 顾城 Gu Cheng) says that he started his poems in a pigsty.
+Bei Dao (Chinese: 北岛) wrote his first plays in the evening after work.
+Only with the death of Mao Zedong, the arrest of the Gang of Four, as well as an opening to the west, did the "cultural requirement" laws loosen.
+The unofficial magazine Jintian offered a platform for these feelings and poems.
 The first issue was published with the seminal poem "The Answer" (Chinese: 回答 Huida), which can be regarded as a paradigm for the obscure nature of misty poetry.
 The line "I do not believe" (Chinese: 我不相信 wǒ bù Xiangxin) here almost became a buzzword at the time.
 The publication of further Menglong poems immediately initiated a year-long debate on the freedom of the individual and the author and his commitment to society, the state, and the party.

 The group influenced Uyghur poets like Ahmatjan Osman, a leader in the gungga (hazy, vague, or uncertain) movement of the 1980s.
 The movement had several lasting impacts on Uyghur poetics, such as the introduction of free verse.